 Additional Foundation Trust Activities in 2019

 As an operating foundation, the Foundation Trust also provides educational outreach and resource-development supporting social services related to its priority tracks of overcoming complex trauma and elevating at-risk youth and communities.
 During the past year, the Foundation Trust provided training through the Cory Johnson Program for Posttraumatic Healing at Roxbury Presbyterian Church’s Social Impact Center.
 The Foundation Trust also supported the development and open access dissemination of multiple scholarly journal articles and book chapters on topics related to Complex Trauma and Developmental Trauma Disorder.
 Most notably, the Foundation Trust developed and launched ComplexTrauma.org, a comprehensive information and resource website for trauma-impacted individuals, families and providers.
-In 2019, the Foundation Trust also awarded its first ever Complex Trauma Graduate Research Scholarship to Noga Miron at the New School for Social Research in New York.

 About the Foundation Trust